iMilnb/docker/cifstack/README.md

 ### Usage

+The one configuration you definitely want to modify is `ticker.json`, where the currencies you want to follow are listed, along with the _URL_ from where to get the values from.
+Please refer to [collectd-ticker][1] repository in order to correctly fill this file.

 You might want to modify the storage method (`volumes`) in the `docker-compose.yml` file, for example, to _mount bind_ `influxdb` or `grafana` volumes:

 ```